The following information guides you through dealing with a car lost through repossession.

 - Judicial Sale.
-A creditor could dispose of your car though judicial sale.
-A creditor will rarely do this since it adds extra court costs and a creditor can generally sell the car without having to go to court first.
+A creditor could dispose of your car through a judicial sale.
+A creditor will rarely do this since it adds extra court costs, and a creditor can generally sell the car without having to go to court first.

 Consumer Sale.
 Your creditor may allow you to sell the car.
 You should take advantage of this if you believe that you can get a better price on your own.
-In fact, it may be unreasonable for a creditor NOT to let you sell the car if you can get a much higher price than your creditor.
+It may be unreasonable for a creditor NOT to let you sell the car if you can get a much higher price than your creditor.

 Did You Get Notice of the Creditor’s Sale?

 The creditor must give “reasonable notification,” which means he must give you sufficient time to take appropriate steps to protect your interests.
-The timing of notice differs in each state, but creditors usually give notice of sale 10 days beforehand.
-The notice must be written and accurate in every respect, and most courts require that it specify whether it will be a public or private sale and give details of where and when the sale will take place.
+The timing of notice differs in each state, but creditors usually give notice of sale ten days beforehand.
+The notice must be written and accurate in every respect, and most courts require that it specify whether it will be a public or private sale and give details of where and when the sale will occur.

 Some courts have barred the creditor from collecting a deficiency judgment where the creditor failed to send the debtor notice even though the debtor actually knew about the sale from another source.
-Courts have also forced the creditor to pay the debtor the amount that the sale price is diminished because of inadequate notice.
+Courts have also forced the creditor to pay the debtor because the sale price is diminished because of inadequate notice.

 Was the Creditor’s Sale Commercially Reasonable?